prescottprue/generator-react-firebase/README.md

 #### Heroku

-Selecting [Heroku](http://heroku.com) from the deploy options when running the generator adds a `Procfile` as well as deploy configs in `.travis.yml` for out of the box deployment.
+Selecting [Heroku](http://heroku.com) from the deploy options when running the generator adds a `Procfile` as well as deploy configs in `.travis.yml` for out of the box deployment:

-To deploy:

 1. Enable Repo on Travis-CI Account
 2. Get API Key from Heroku Dashboard